datakurre/automation-playground/docs/playground/index.md

 :align: left
 ```

 [**Zeebe Simple Monitor**](https://github.com/camunda-community-hub/zeebe-simple-monitor) is an open source web application for observing the running and completed processes on [Zeebe engine](https://github.com/camunda-community-hub/zeebe-simple-monitor).
-It is mainly intented for developer use, but it could be used as a starter for building for monitoring small production deployments [^footnote1]. *(Zeebe Simple Monitor is a Camunda Community project and its use is not officially supported by Camunda.)*
+It is mainly intented for developer use, but it could work as a base for building monitoring small production deployments [^footnote1]. *(Zeebe Simple Monitor is a Camunda Community project and its use is not officially supported by Camunda.)*

 [^footnote1]: **Zeebe Simple Monitor** is [neither developed nor tested for production use](https://github.com/camunda-community-hub/zeebe-simple-monitor/issues/237), but thanks to the architecture of Zeebe, it cannot do any harm to production deployments.
 That said, as long as it supports only [in-memory Hazelcast ring buffer](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter) for importing data from Zeebe, Zeebe Simple Monitor may not being able to receive all Zeebe data during high load.